 - When drafting a contract, it is always a good idea to have a lawyer check it over.
 Better safe than sorry!

 When Do People Expect the TFP Photos By?

 When the TFP shoot is complete, do a basic edit on the images and add a giant watermark just to protect your own best interests.
 Invite your team to view the images and choose their favorites.
 Edit their choices and have them back to your team in a timely manner.
 The general TFP rule is a one-week turnaround.
 Discuss expectations with your team and deliver within the decided-upon timeframe.

 Time to Add Your TFP Photography to Your Portfolio!

 If you have used this TFP opportunity to branch out of your usual photography style, you may need to do a little reworking of your portfolio.
 When picking images for your portfolio,you’ll want to make sure that your new work has its own section, so as not confuse potential clients.
 Consider starting a second portfolio if this new work is much different from your professional work.
 Wedding clients probably aren’t interested in street fashion photographs, for example (but they just might be interested in maternity and family portraits).

 If you’re using this TFP opportunity to start your portfolio, congratulations!
 You’re on your way to living your photographer dreams.
-Finding a great place to host your online portfolio is important.
+Finding a great place to host your online portfolio website is important.
 Pick a website builder that offers dynamic templates that fit your brand and will showcase your TFP work beautifully.
 A free trial is always nice, too, so you can make sure the site fits your needs.